miku/exploreio/Solutions.md

 [single byte](https://golang.org/pkg/bytes/#Buffer.ReadByte),
 [bytes](https://golang.org/pkg/bytes/#Buffer.ReadBytes),
 [runes](https://golang.org/pkg/bytes/#Buffer.ReadRune) or a
 [string](https://golang.org/pkg/bytes/#Buffer.ReadString) from it.
-Writing is analogue.
+Writing can be done with similar variety of methods.

 ```go
 	// TODO: Read one byte at a time from the buffer